N8WM/InchwormRL/README.md

 By Nathan McCutchen
 *Forked from [gwholland3/InchwormRL](https://github.com/gwholland3/InchwormRL) by Schuyler Fenton, Grant Holland, Nathan McCutchen, and Ishan Meher*

-This project is for CSC 580 at Cal Poly, taught by Dr. Franz Kurfess
+This project is rebooted for CSC 580 at Cal Poly, taught by Dr. Franz Kurfess

 ## External Resources